Jfray66/QuantLim/README.md

 # QuantLim
-A tool set to quantify fluorescence in each nucleus from 2D images
+QuantLim is an imageJ toolset to count foci per nucleus for 2D multi-channels images.